 Lynn’s Admissions office is very professional.
 Everyone was very pressed and polished in appearance and communication.
 Equally notable was the friendly nature of everyone from the entrance gate guard to the student volunteers and the admissions representatives.
 Admission Counselor Arturo Hodgson, who reads applications from Southern California applicants, remembered meeting the Magellan team on his visit to LA!
 The Admissions representative mentioned that they really look for students who are active in their community through service, sports, and leadership, as well as demonstrating interest in Lynn.

-Lynn University seems to be an “up and coming” school with substantial growth plans – the first student union and an upperclassman dormitory are both under construction now.
+Lynn University seems to be an “up and coming” school with substantial growth plans – the first student union and an upperclassman dormitory are in the works.
 Lynn University currently requires students to live on campus the first 2 years but the university plans to have students on campus all four years with the completion of the upperclassmen dorm.
 Given the relatively quiet surrounding area, the strong campus community matters.

 One of only 5 universities noted as an Apple Distinguished School, Lynn University has earned a spot on the US News Top 20 innovative universities list.
 Although the library remains fully stocked with research materials, you won’t find students hunched over textbooks or dragging heavy backpacks.
 Every Lynn University student is issued an iPad where all textbooks are downloaded and professors often airdrop lecture notes.
 My student tour guide, a sophomore, said he had spent all of $27 on books so far at Lynn.
 This policy ends up saving students thousands of dollars on books by the time they graduate.
 They’ve even removed the word “bookstore” from the name of the campus store.